guest2111/story_of_atlantis/README.md

 1. In case of many storys, the buttons must appear to be scrollable or positioned more flexible.
 2. Giving visual response as indicator on which story page the visitor is - maybe giving a colored border around the button.

+# Deployment & Local Development

+## Deployment

+- the project is available on GitHub [link to github projes](https://github.com/guest2111/story_of_atlantis)

+- a running example is on GitHub-Pages: [link to github pages](https://guest2111.github.io/story_of_atlantis/)

+## Local Development

+- download the source code
+  - via the grafical user interface on GitHub [How to download](/docu/download_sources.png)
+  - via command line with git: `git clone https://github.com/guest2111/quiz_of_trees`
+    - for more details read documentations, eg. [2.1 Git Basics - Getting a Git Repository](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
+- run `python3 -m http.server` on your local terminal in the downloaded projects main folder (where the 'index.html' is located)
+- open the website on your pc on your web browser: [localhost:8000](localhost:8000)
+- or use open it on your phone: `<your-local-network-ip-adress>:8000`

 # Sources

 ## Media